 I really feel sorry for older hotels who are stuck with outdated bathrooms.
 Let’s face it, no one enjoys a shower when the shower curtain sticks to you.
 Yuck!
 It’s true, the curved shower rod makes a difference, but it can’t compete with an awesome shower.
 The hospitality industry has been relentless in refining their showers.

 In many cases, even standard rooms showcase beautiful tile and frameless enclosures.
 And because most are in multi-story buildings, they utilize shower pans (and still look great!), some with a linear drain and others recessed.
 Recesses for shampoos and seats for shaving legs or washing your ankles are also elegantly incorporated.
-Then there are the shower heads: from the Holiday Inn to Westin’s heavenly shower, this is where the hotel industry splurges for maximum impact.
+Then there are the shower heads, this is where the hotel industry splurges for maximum impact.

-The next time you are walking through your houses, ask yourself, “Is the shower as good as the Holiday Inn?”
+The next time you are walking through your houses, you might find yourself asking, “Is the shower as good as the Holiday Inn?”

 A back-lit mirror is a requirement in high-end hotels, affording guests a far more flattering presentation of light.
 Hotels have figured out that when their guests look good, they feel good about their stay.
 Who doesn’t want to look their best?
 There are multitudes of lit mirrors available or you could simply add sconces to either side of the mirror for the same flattering effect for less money.
 What we need to move away from is placing lights above the mirror that cast unflattering shadows.